 Setting off for different places has always been easy for me; it is, in fact, my default behavior.
 Sitting still, putting down roots, and making myself part of a community has been a struggle, one that I can endure for at best 5 or 6 years before I need to break loose.
 To me, there is no “confidence” involved: either I go or I wilt.

 There is an irony in Rex’s envy of my pulling up stakes and biking away.
-The irony is that, a number of years ago, this trip would have been an admission (to myself) of a grand failure.
+The irony is that a number of years ago, this trip would have been an admission (to myself) of

 - Find a meaningful job